mehtadushy/SelecSLS-Pytorch/README.md

 The inference time for all models above is measured on a TITAN X GPU using the accompanying scripts.
 The accuracy results for ResNet-50 are from torchvision, and the accuracy results for VoVNet-39 are from [VoVNet](https://github.com/stigma0617/VoVNet.pytorch).

 # SelecSLS (Selective Short and Long Range Skip Connections)
 The key feature of the proposed architecture is that unlike the full dense connectivity in DenseNets, SelecSLS uses a much sparser skip connectivity pattern that uses both long and short-range concatenative-skip connections.
-Additionally, the network architecture is more amenable to filter/channel pruning than ResNets.
+Additionally, the network architecture is more amenable to [filter/channel pruning](http://openaccess.thecvf.com/content_CVPR_2019/html/Mehta_On_Implicit_Filter_Level_Sparsity_in_Convolutional_Neural_Networks_CVPR_2019_paper.html) than ResNets.
-You can find more details in the [paper](https://arxiv.org/abs/1907.00837).
+You can find more details about the architecture in the following [paper](https://arxiv.org/abs/1907.00837), and details about implicit pruning in the [CVPR 2019 paper](http://openaccess.thecvf.com/content_CVPR_2019/html/Mehta_On_Implicit_Filter_Level_Sparsity_in_Convolutional_Neural_Networks_CVPR_2019_paper.html).

 Another recent paper proposed the VoVNet architecture, which shares some design similarities with our architecture.
 However, as shown in the above table, our architecture is significantly faster than both VoVNet-39 and ResNet-50 for larger batch sizes as well as larger image sizes.